-ETMONEY continues its rapid growth; crosses USD 3Bn of investments being managed on its platform | Business
+ETMONEY Continues its Rapid Growth; Crosses USD 3Bn of Investments being Managed on its Platform | Business

-ETMONEY, one of India's fastest growing investments and wealth management platform, has crossed the milestone of 3 billion US dollars' (INR 22,500 Crores) of total mutual fund investments being managed on the platform.
+New Delhi, Delhi, India NewsVoir ETMONEY, one of Indias fastest growing investments and wealth management platform, has crossed the milestone of 3 billion US dollars INR 22,500 Crores of total mutual fund investments being managed on the platform.
+ETMONEY manages and tracks over INR 22,500 Crore worth of Mutual Fund investments.

 - Country: